YAYI68/todolist/README.md

-# Pet Store API
+# Todo List Graphql API

-Welcome to the Pet Store API!
-This API allows you to manage pets and their owners in a pet store.
+ This API allows you to manage create , view all   and update your todo list.

 ## Getting Started